 To obtain a work visa, you must be a highly qualified professional.
 This group of people includes research or teaching staff, internal employees such as managers or specialists.
 Furthermore, you can get a visa if there is a shortage of skilled workers in your profession.

 The work visa is also linked to a specific job offer and requires an education that is identical to the qualification level of German employees.
 You may be required to have a license to practice your profession.

 For employees older than 45, a minimum gross salary of 46,530 euros (2022) or proof of an alternative pension plan is required.

 The Job Seeker Visa

 If you have completed a recognized training program or a course of study, you have the option of applying for a job seeker visa at the consulate or embassy.
-With this visa you can stay in Germany for a period of up to six months to look for a job.
-At the embassy you have to prove your qualification and explain how you will finance your stay in the host country.
+With this visa, you can stay in Germany for a period of up to six months to look for a job.
+At the embassy, you have to prove your qualifications and explain how you will finance your stay in the host country.
 You are not allowed to take up employment during this time.
 The exception is a trial job, which must be limited to 10 hours per week.

 How do I apply for a national work visa?

 If your home country is one of the countries for which a visa is required to enter Germany, you must apply for a national work visa at the responsible consulate in your home country in order to enter Germany and work here.
 Note that the processing of this visa can take up to three months and is associated with costs in the amount of 75 euros.
 After entering Germany, you can start your employment with the work visa.